renatco/cf-vagrant-installer/README.md

 What interface should the network bridge to?
 ```
 In my case it will be number 1.
-After booting, CF will be accessable from any computer in your LAN: api.cf.local
+After booting, CF will be accessible from any computer in your LAN: api.cf.local

 #### Using VMware Fusion / Workstation
 Alternatively, you can use a different Vagrant provider such as the VMware Fusion or VMware Workstation provider.
 See the [Vagrant documentation](http://docs.vagrantup.com/v2/providers/index.html) for information on installing and using providers.